stevekutz/useEffect_tut1/README.md

         }
     })()
     ~~~
-    A version that uses `.next` instead of `async/await` is shown below.
+    A version that uses `.then` instead of `async/await` is shown below.
     ~~~ js
     fetch(url)
         .then(res =>  {